 The Brabant property is owned 100% by Murchison and is strategically located along Highway 102 between the town of La Ronge to the south and the Athabasca Basin to the north, near major infrastructure.
-The Brabant property consists of the Deposit and six additional zinc and copper occurrences along the favourable horizon about 16 kilometres long, all of which remain under-explored.
+The Brabant property consists of the Deposit and number of additional zinc and copper occurrences along the 16 kilometer strike of favourable geological horizon, all of which remain underexplored.
 The project area shares geological characteristics, including similar age, with the Flin Flon volcanogenic massive sulphide (VMS) mining camp in Manitoba.
-Current (2008) mineral resource for the Deposit consists of 1.5 Mt grading 9.2% zinc and 0.8% copper in indicated resources and 3.0 Mt grading 5.6% zinc and 0.6% copper in inferred resources (for additional details, refer to Murchison's website: www.muchisonminerals.com).
-The Deposit consists of two sub-parallel massive sulphide zones, which average 5 metres in thickness and have been traced in drilling for 1,000 metres along strike and 500 metres down dip.
-Re-interpretation of VTEM and BHEM surveys has identified numerous conductors laterally and down dip from known mineralization, which confirms that the deposit remains open to expansion by drilling in all directions
+The current (2008) mineral resource for the Deposit consists of 1.5 Mt grading 9.2% zinc, 0.8% copper and 1 ounce silver in indicated resources and 3.0 Mt grading 5.6% zinc, 0.6% copper and 0.5 ounces silver in inferred resources (for additional details, refer to Murchison's website: www.muchisonminerals.com).
+The Deposit consists of two sub-parallel massive sulphide zones, which average 5 metres in thickness and have been traced in drilling for approximately 1,000 metres along strike and 500 metres down dip.
+Re-interpretation of VTEM and BHEM surveys has identified numerous conductors laterally and down dip from known mineralization and confirms that the deposit remains open to expansion by drilling in all directions.